The Best Time to Travel to Iceland and Rent a Campervan

 Summertime in Iceland is without a doubt the most popular time to visit the country.
 The long days mean that there is endless time for exploring, and the golden light that falls across the country highlights incredible details in the mountains, glaciers, and lava fields.
 The midnight sun can be seen around the Summer Solstice, which falls somewhere close to the 21st of June.

-Even though the country is more crowded during the summer, it never gets dark meaning that you can reverse your clock and opt to visit the big attractions early in the morning or late at night, avoiding the crowds.
+Even though the country is more crowded during the summer, it never gets dark, meaning that you can reverse your clock and opt to visit the attractions early in the morning or late at night, avoiding the crowds.
 But this is Iceland - so don‘t expect beautiful sunny days for your entire trip!

 Warm and sunny days can reach up to 25°C, but there are still days of rain and also intense winds.
 However, there are barely any road closures during this season, and access to the entire country is readily available.
 Reykjavik also comes alive during these months, turning into a bustling cosmopolitan city that never sleeps, and you can find several great festivals and cultural events to attend during your time here.